The 11 Very Best Shropshire Towns to Visit

 Shropshire Towns to Visit 016

 This is why: the origin of the modern Olympic Games can be traced back to Much Wenlock.
-In 1850, a guy named William Penny Brookes, a local advocate for self-improvement, organised the first annual games in the village as an alternative to the prevailing activities of excessive drinking and fighting.
+In 1850, William Penny Brookes, a local advocate for self-improvement, organised the first annual games in the village as an alternative to the prevailing activities of excessive drinking and fighting.
 Over time, the games gained significance, and Brookes played a crucial role in establishing the modern Olympics.
 Unfortunately, he passed away in 1895, a year before the first international Olympic Games were held at the Panathenaic Stadium in Athens.

 Shropshire Towns to Visit 017